 Reservations for Nova Scotia Provincial Parks open in April 2023.

 P.E.I.’s network of provincial parks has eight camping parks and 13 day-use parks with spectacular red sand beaches and wind-swept dunes, nature trails, and tons of outdoor recreation programs.

 Reservations for summer 2023 will begin mid April, 2023.

 New Brunswick’s provincial parks include 10 parks covering 20,000 hectares.
 Activities include hiking, watersports, swimming, aerial adventures, and children’s entertainment.
 Reservations can be made beginning on February 21, 2023 and end March 5, 2023.

 Visit their website to learn more about the parks, the various sleeping accommodations, and to get set for reserving.

 Newfoundland and Labrador

 Provincial parks feature stunning views, inviting beaches on 29,000 kilometres of coastline, hiking trails, and special events throughout the summer months.
-The ParksNL campsite reservation service usually launches each year in the third week of April and details about each park can be found on their website.
+The ParksNL campsite reservation service will launch April 26, 2023.
+Details about each park can be found on their website.